17 Jun 2014 by Olga Brighton

-Travelling this summer could rank as one of the most anticipated events for you this year.
-But as Murphy’s Law suggests, even the best-laid plans can go awry sometimes.
+Travelling in summer could rank as one of the most anticipated events for you this year.
+But as Murphy’s law suggests, even the best-laid plans can go awry sometimes.
 Your vacation could be cut short by sickness, or a political crisis in the country you are visiting.
-Thus it pays to have Travel Insurance so you can get compensated in case something wrong happens during or before your trip.
+Thus it pays to have travel insurance so you can get compensated in case something wrong happens during or before your trip.

 There is also the risk that you’ll miss your connecting flight, causing you to miss the departure of the cruise.
 When this happens, you will have to worry about shelling out money to catch up to the ship.
 However, you won’t need to be anxious with these concerns if you have missed connection coverage.
 This type of insurance will allow you to pay towards travel changes.